Shanikah-Boyce/Building-an-Automated-CI-CD-Pipeline-with-AWS-for-Java-Web-Applications/README.md

 <img width="850" alt="Descriptive Alt Text" src="https://github.com/user-attachments/assets/8a94bc12-84b8-482c-8b60-4c33aad6d3d3" />

 Build logs were streamed to Amazon CloudWatch Logs for real-time monitoring and traceability.
 <img width="850" alt="Descriptive Alt Text" src="https://github.com/user-attachments/assets/c2da06b8-8407-4f43-912f-36a7c5723dc5" />

 ---
-## Provisioning Production Resources Using AWS CloudFormation
+## Launching Production Servers Automatically with CloudFormation
 The production environment was provisioned using AWS CloudFormation, which deployed a production-grade EC2 instance along with its complete networking infrastructure.
 This included a virtual private cloud, subnets, route tables, an internet gateway and a security group.
 The EC2 instance, tagged as webserver, was designed specifically to host the live application and was intentionally separated from the development environment to maintain a clear boundary.

 Using infrastructure as code allowed for automated and version-controlled deployments.
 Rollback and cleanup policies were configured to prevent failed or partial launches, ensuring consistent environments and reducing manual errors.

 ---

-## Application Deployment with AWS CodeDeploy
+## Delivering Updates to Live Servers Using AWS CodeDeploy
 Once the application was built and packaged by AWS CodeBuild, deployment to the production EC2 instance was automated using AWS CodeDeploy.
 This completed the continuous integration and delivery pipeline.
 The EC2 instance, hosted in a dedicated production VPC, ensured isolation from development resources.

 The deployment process was triggered directly by CodeBuild as part of the post-build phase.
 After the `WAR` file, `appspec.yml` and supporting scripts were uploaded to an encrypted Amazon S3 bucket, CodeDeploy initiated the deployment using the AllAtOnce strategy.
 This approach replaced the existing application in a single step, resulting in brief but controlled downtime.
 Its simplicity and speed made it well-suited for the lightweight production environment.